OathPros/COMP3/source/containers/windows.rst

 Multiple instance applications
 ------------------------------

-Multiple instance applications can have either multiple primary windows, or one primary and multiple secondary windows.
+Multiple instance applications have multiple windows.
+These can be organized in two ways:

-Multiple primary windows is the more common pattern, and is typically used by viewer or editor apps.
-Here, each primary window is independent: closing one should not close the others.
+#. **Sibling windows**: this is the more common pattern, and is typically used by viewer or editor apps.
+Here, each window is identical and independent.
+Closing a window just closes that window and no others.

-One primary and multiple secondary windows is less common.
+#. **Parent-child windows**: in this less common pattern, there is one primary window and multiple dependent secondary windows.
+Closing a secondary window does not affect any others.
+On the other hand, closing the primary parent window should close every window belonging to the app.
 An example might be an email app, in which a single email can be opened in a separate window.
-If taking this approach, there should only be one primary window.
-Closing that window should also close all secondary windows.

 API reference
 -------------